 - Greater loan amounts available

 Each term loan option comes with its own positives and negatives.
-For example, businesses that need access to working capital right away might gravitate towards short-term loans, while more established companies can opt for long-term loans.
+For example, businesses that need access to working capital immediately might gravitate towards short-term loans, while more established companies can opt for long-term loans.

 Long-term loans have stricter eligibility requirements than their short-term counterpart.
-As a result, small business owners struggling to improve their credit score might choose a short-term lending option instead.
+As a result, small business owners struggling to improve their credit scores might choose a short-term lending option instead.

-Invoice Financing Invoice financing or factoring is another great solution for small businesses struggling to meet short-term cash flow needs.
-This financial transaction allows businesses to receive an advance on client invoices ahead of the expected payment date.
+Invoice financing or factoring is another great solution for small businesses struggling to meet short-term cash flow needs.
+This financial transaction allows businesses to receive an advance on client invoices before the expected payment date.

 Invoice factoring companies typically take advances off receivable invoices 30 or 60 days before customers actually pay them off.
 Thus, invoice financing is a fantastic option when a company requires quick access to funds.

 Highlights of Invoice Financing:

 - Low fees - typically no more than 2% of the invoice

 - Credit requirements are based on customers, not the business